deadlock-delegate/vbt/README.md

 2. Add plugin to `app.json`, for testnet the file can be found in: `core/packages/core/bin/config/testnet/app.json`
 3. Go into the plugin's directory: `cd vbt`
 4. Build plugin: `yarn build`
-5. Run `yarn full:testnet` inside `core/packages/core` directory to start testnet with notifier plugin
+5. Run `yarn full:testnet` inside `core/packages/core` directory to start testnet with vbt plugin

 ### Configuration explanation